Why The Sun is Brighter In Autumn and Winter

-If the weather is overcast you might be tempted to remove your sunglasses altogether.
-Yet the rays are just as harmful when cloudy.
+If the weather is overcast you might be tempted to remove your sunglasses altogether, yet the rays are just as harmful when cloudy.

 No worries, Engleberts is here to save the day and make your commute as safe as possible.
 All our sunglasses are polarized and provide 100% UVA and UVB protection.
 So wear your Engleberts' sunglasses, not just because they look great and are eco-friendly but for the health of your eyes too.

-Thanks for reading, you can peruse our super cool wooden sunglasses here.
+Thanks for reading, you can check out our super cool wooden sunglasses here.
 You can find out more about caring for your sunglasses here.
 You can read about the different types of wood used to make sunglasses here.
 You can read more about the advantages of Engleberts Premium Wooden Sunglasses here.
 You can read about Team Engleberts kayak trip from the mountains to the sea here.